 To have your glute activation patterns maximized you need the muscles that attach your thigh higher up on the hip controlling movement of your thighs rather than muscles that attach lower on your hip.
 You want the muscles that attach your thighbone to your hip keeping the head of your femur bone "tight" in the hip socket.
 When you don't have this snug fit (don’t be confused by compressed) you have glute activation issues.

 There are 2 main problems that occur with regard to the glutes:

 Inhibited glutes: In this situation the glutes are shutdown indefinitely.
 For a variety of reasons, they don’t contract in your daily life when you walk, stand, get up off the toilet, or when you move in sport.
 This situation is more common in those who sit on their butts all day but it can exist even in elite level athletes.

-Coach Brian has learned over the course of 15 years through experience and education that for anyone to achieve max performance a multitude of training regimes, including proper nutrition, must be properly implemented to effectively stimulate all the systems of the body.
+I've learned over the course of 20 years through experience and education that for anyone to achieve max performance a multitude of training regimes, including proper nutrition and hydration, must be properly implemented to effectively stimulate all the systems of the body.

 It all boils down to movement and how well the body responds to it.
 Without a firm foundation of mobility, stability, and strength it’s next to impossible to achieve optimal performance.
 Picture-perfect health and athleticism requires discipline, structure, and a whole lot of common sense.